-Our financing activities used \$30.1 million of cash in the three months ended March 31, 2023, primarily due to \$80.0 million of principal payments, including a \$75.0 million prepayment in connection with the Sixth Amendment to the 2020

-Credit Facility, \$1.6 million of debt issuance costs also paid in connection with the Sixth Amendment, and \$1.9 million for the payment of tax withholding obligations related to the net share settlements of restricted stock awards upon vesting.
+Our financing activities used \$36.7 million of cash in the six months ended June 30, 2023, primarily due to \$85.0 million of principal payments on our term debt, including a \$75.0 million prepayment in connection with the Sixth Amendment to the 2020 Credit Facility, \$1.6 million of debt issuance costs also paid in connection with the Sixth Amendment, and \$3.5 million for the payment of tax obligations related to the vesting of stock awards and units.
 In addition, we received \$53.4 million of proceeds from the issuance of the Preferred Stock and Warrants in the Private Placement.

-The rate at which we consume cash is dependent on the cash needs of our future operations, including our contractual obligations at March 31, 2024, primarily comprised of our debt principal and interest obligations as described above, and our operating lease and purchase obligations.
-Our operating lease obligations totaled \$61.2 million at March 31, 2024, with payments aggregating \$13.9 million in the remainder of 2024, \$10.8 million in 2025, \$9.0 million in 2026 and \$27.5 million thereafter.
-Estimated payments for purchase obligations for the full year 2024 aggregate approximately \$101 million.
+The rate at which we consume cash is dependent upon the cash needs of our future operations, including our contractual obligations at June 30, 2024, primarily comprised of our debt principal and interest obligations as described above, and our operating lease and purchase obligations.
+Our operating lease obligations totaled \$56.6 million at June 30, 2024, with payments to be made aggregating \$9.1 million in the remainder of 2024, \$10.9 million in 2025, \$9.1 million in 2026 and \$27.5 million thereafter.
+Estimated payments for purchase obligations for the full year 2024 total approximately \$101 million.
 We anticipate devoting substantial capital resources to continue our R&D efforts, to maintain our sales, support and marketing, and for other general corporate activities.
 We believe that our financial resources, along with managing discretionary expenses, will allow us to manage the ongoing impact of inflation on our business operations.
 Looking ahead, we have developed contingency plans to reduce costs further if the situation deteriorates.

-However, we do not have sufficient cash on hand or available liquidity to repay the \$200.4 million due on March 3, 2025, the maturity date of our 2020 Credit Facility.
-In response to these conditions, management's plans include refinancing the 2020 Credit Facility.
-We have entered into a binding commitment letter (the "Commitment Letter") to refinance the 2020 Credit Facility.
-See Note 20 - Subsequent Event to our condensed consolidated financial statements.
-The refinance contemplated by the Commitment Letter is expected to close no later than June 30, 2024.
-However, because the credit facility contemplated by the Commitment Letter has not yet been finalized, it cannot be deemed to be within our control.
-As a result, such plans cannot be deemed probable and do not alleviate the substantial doubt raised about our ability to continue as a going concern.
+As of March 31, 2024, we did not have sufficient cash on hand or available liquidity to repay the \$200.4 million due on March 3, 2025, the maturity date of the 2020 Credit Facility.
+Therefore, substantial doubt was raised about our ability to continue as a going concern.
+In response to these conditions, management's plans included refinancing the 2020 Credit Facility and we entered into a binding commitment letter (the "Commitment Letter") on May 15, 2024 for such refinancing.
+The refinancing contemplated by the Commitment Letter closed on June 21, 2024, establishing the 2024 Credit Facility, the proceeds of which, among other things, were used to repay all amounts outstanding under the 2020 Credit Facility.
+As a result, there is no longer substantial doubt about our ability to continue as a going concern.